 With November, we take steps closer to the solstice.
 In the northern hemisphere, winter approaches in earnest; in the southern, the sun is welcomed back and temperatures continue to rise.
-November is also a time of astronomical activity, with two active meteor showers to get out and enjoy.
-Hopefully, the skies will be clear and dark for you to enjoy at least one, or to get out for one of these other astronomical events happening in the night sky in November.
+The November night sky this month is also a time of astronomical activity, with active meteor showers, planetary close approaches, and even a few extra astronomical events we don’t get every month.

-November 4: Taurids Meteor Shower
+November 12: Peak of the Northern Taurids Meteor Shower

 Look for the Taurids radiant point in the constellation of Taurus.
 For most people, it will be in the eastern or southern sky depending on your location.
 Keep your eyes peeled in the general direction of Taurus, but look around that area of the night sky to spot meteors with longer tails.

-November 17: Leonids Meteor Shower
+November 17: Peak of the Leonids Meteor Shower

 As the end of the calendar year gets closer, there are more meteor showers to enjoy!
 Why?
 That’s just how our orbit works, as we cross the debris paths of comets and asteroids during our celestial dance.